Minecrafter-codes/Cpu_taker/README.md

 This requires Python and Pygame

-Running this file will take up lot of cpu but your os will lagging depending on your device
+Running this file will take up lot of cpu but your os will lag depending on your device

+download and execute this program at your friends computer and see what is thier reactions

 How it works: